258ch/netease-cloud-music-win/README.md

-# orpheus
-Netease CloudMusic nw.js application template
+## About
+This is Netease Cloud Music client template in Windows.

+## MIT
+Just for study